tikv/website/content/deep-dive/rpc/http2.md

 ## HTTP/2

-The major differences in HTTP/2 lie not in topics like methods, status codes, or URIs, but in data frames and transportation.
+The major differences in HTTP/2 do not lie in aspects like methods, status codes, or URIs, but in data frames and transportation.

 It builds on HTTP/1.1 by adding features like:

-* Server Push, allowing the server to respond with more data than requested.
+* Server Push, to allow the server to respond with more data than requested.
 * Multiplexing, to avoid 'head-of-line' blocking problem in HTTP/1.1
-* Pipelining, reducing network wait times.
+* Pipelining, to reduce network wait time.
 * Compression of headers, to reduce overall network costs.

 Compared to HTTP/1.1, HTTP/2.0 offers applications like TiKV many opportunities